Cold start performance

 Modal’s custom container stack has been heavily optimized to reduce this time.
 Containers boot in about one second.

 For example, you might be downloading a large model from a model server during the boot process.
-You can instead download the model during the build phase, which only runs when the container image changes, at most once per deployment.
+You can instead download the model ahead of time, so that it only needs to be downloaded once.

 For models in the tens of gigabytes, this can reduce boot times from minutes to seconds.